ibm-cloud-docs/containers/storage-file-vpc-apps.md

 To provision volumes that support expansion, you must use storage class that has `allowVolumeExpansion` set to `true`.
 Note that only volumes that are mounted by an app pod can be expanded.

-1. Begin by deploying the [quickstart example PVC and Deployment](#vpc-add-file-dynamic).
+1. Begin by deploying the [quick start example PVC and Deployment](#vpc-add-file-dynamic).

 1. After your PVC is mounted by an app pod, you can expand your volume by editing the value of the `spec.resources.requests.storage` field in your PVC.
 To expand your volume, edit your PVC and increase the value in the `spec.resources.requests.storage` field.